Sky Ferreira: Free Sky Ferreira Movement

 In 2021, when Masochism failed to materialize, the singer hinted at being sabotaged by her label, claiming Capitol Records had been withholding the release of the album and music videos.
-In response, fans of Ferreira launched the Free Sky Ferreira campaign, emulating the Free Fiona campaign launched by fans of Fiona Apple demanding Epic Records allow Apple to release her third album Extraordinary Machine.
+In response, fans of Ferreira launched the Free Sky Ferreira campaign, emulating the Free Fiona campaign launched by fans of Fiona Apple demanding Epic Records allow Apple to release her third album, Extraordinary Machine.
 The movement originally existed primarily online, with fans using the hashtag "#FreeSkyFerreira" to raise awareness of Ferreira's purported issues with Capitol.

 In 2023, after the release of "Don't Forget", it became clear that Masochism once again would not be released.
 As a reaction, in August of 2023, fans of Ferreira purchased a billboard in Times Square claiming that Ferreira was being "held hostage" by her record deal.
-Ferreira expressed agreement with the claims made by the billboard, stating "It's true" on an Instagram story, about a post by The Fader covering the billboard.
+Ferreira expressed agreement with the claims made by the billboard, saying "It's true" in an Instagram story, about a post by The Fader covering the billboard.

 One month later, in September, fans organized for a plane flying a banner reading "Free Sky Ferreira" to fly over the Capitol Records Building in Hollywood.
 In November, fans noticed that Ferreira was no longer listed on Capitol Record's roster of artists on their website.
-While originally Capitol declined to comment whether Ferreira and the label had parted ways, Ferreira later clarified in December of 2024 that she had indeed been dropped by Capitol Records.
+While originally Capitol declined to say whether Ferreira and the label had parted ways, Ferreira said in December of 2024 that she had indeed been dropped by Capitol Records.